-The factory linkages on certain older model Jeep Wranglers have been known to working themselves loose or breaking completely.
+The factory linkages on certain older model Jeep Wranglers have been known to work themselves loose or break completely.
 The TJ Wranglers 4WD operating ranges are selected with a floor-mounted shift lever.
 The shift lever is connected to the transfer case range lever by an adjustable linkage rod.

-If the linkage has just worked itself loose, and this can be caused by old-age or regularly traveling on corrugated roads.
+If the linkage has just worked itself loose, this can be caused by old age or regularly traveling on corrugated roads.
 It’s a relatively simple procedure to adjust the linkage and all you’ll need to do is, adjust the set screw, and you’ll be good to go.
-No special tools or expertise is required.
-If this happens often or reoccurs soon, you might want to consider upgrading the factory linkages to a cable shift option instead.

 You need to also make sure the transfer case fluid is topped up.
 When draining the TC, check for any metal filings.
 This will indicate excessive heat build-up caused by high levels of friction.

 If the lubrication levels are low, the friction will increase causing major wear on gearing components.
 This will also result in the transfer case not engaging and disengaging properly when you are driving and attempting to switch to 4WD mode or switch back to 2H mode before driving on a high traction surface.